Written by: Sue Quackenbush, Department Manager, Ecology & Permitting and Will Erdman, Environmental Scientist

 Green Infrastructure is designed to create an environment that maximizes the benefits of natural systems.
 Instead of concrete and monoculture lawns, Green Infrastructure allows for decentralization and enhanced biodiversity in an eco-friendly atmosphere that provides benefits to water quality, flood prevention, and improved living conditions for both humans and wildlife.
 Examples of Green Infrastructure BMPs include bioretention systems, wet ponds, constructed wetlands, grass swales, pervious paving systems, and green roofs—to name a few.

-While these rule changes may be new to NJ, AGE is no stranger to Green Infrastructure!
-Since 1998, Amy Greene Environmental Consultants (AGE) has provided environmental services for construction of various Green Infrastructure BMPs within the Staten Island Bluebelt.
+While these rule changes may be new to NJ, Davey Resource Group (DRG) is no stranger to Green Infrastructure!
+Our team of experts provides environmental services for construction of various Green Infrastructure BMPs within the Staten Island Bluebelt.
 Our Restoration Specialists and Construction Monitors oversee construction to ensure compliance with approved plans, applicable regulations, and permit conditions including monitoring of erosion/sedimentation control practices.
 Our staff also serve as an integral liaison between governmental agencies, contractors, and project management personnel.

 Prior to implementation of this project, the existing stormwater system was insufficient, and frequently resulted in flooding of the low-lying residential properties.
 The area was flat and overgrown with non-native, invasive plant species such as Japanese knotweed and common reed, a landscape which provided little ecological or flood prevention value.
 The solution called for an upgraded storm sewer system, which flows into a constructed stream and wetland BMP.

-AGE guided the planting of native wetland species throughout the BMP, which act like sponges that filter stormwater and alleviate flood waters.
-AGE also oversaw the construction of a pervious gravel and paver access entrance, which will include installation of an educational sign explaining the benefits of the site.
+DRG guided the planting of native wetland species throughout the BMP, which act like sponges that filter stormwater and alleviate flood waters.
+DRG also oversaw the construction of a pervious gravel and paver access entrance, which will include installation of an educational sign explaining the benefits of the site.
 Residents have already commented on how flooding has decreased since construction of the BMP.

 Ms. Quackenbush specializes in wetland delineation, environmental permitting, and rare, threatened, and endangered species surveys.
 Mr. Erdman specializes in wetland delineation and wetland mitigation monitoring.